 We would like the FDA to distinguish its claim that it may withdraw PROPERLY manufactured and labeled generic name homeopathic medicines across all manufacturers from the agency’s authority to withdraw manufacturer-branded, distributor-branded, and store-branded homeopathic products or lots thereof which are IMPROPERLY called “homeopathic” on the label due either to manufacturing problems or improper labeling.
 Improperly manufactured and/or labeled products claiming to be homeopathic may, in fact, pose a danger to the public precisely because they do not meet homeopathic standards of dilution, administration and/or purity.

 On March 29, 2018, Americans for Homeopathy Choice heard from FDA officials during a face-to-face meeting that the FDA would not seek to withdraw the “vast majority” of homeopathic medicines from the market.
-However, there is nothing that we see in the Draft Guidance that would prevent the FDA from banning every homeopathic medicine.
+However, there is nothing that we see in the Draft Guidance that would prevent the FDA from removing every homeopathic medicine from the marketplace.
 This is especially worrisome as turnover at the FDA will eventually result in new people overseeing the regulation of homeopathic medicines, and those new people may not abide by this informal understanding.

 It is puzzling that the FDA is now focusing on homeopathic medicines which have an enviable safety record, especially in the context of the agency’s other responsibilities.
 According to an estimate based on FDA’s own Adverse Event Reporting System, in one year between 2 and 4 million people sustained serious injuries including death from taking pharmaceutical prescriptions.1 Why is the FDA diverting limited enforcement resources for the review of inherently safe homeopathic medicines when it has its hands full with millions of adverse reactions and more than 100,000 deaths each year from pharmaceuticals, an estimate cited on FDA’s own website?
 2